gs2io/gs2-csharp-sdk/README-en.md

 SDK for Game Server Services(https://gs2.io) in C#.

+It can be used in combination with the .NET Core runtime.

+[GS2 SDK for Unity](https://github.com/gs2io/gs2-sdk-for-unity) consists of GS2-CSharp-SDK (for C# environment) and GS2 SDK for Unity (for Unity environment).

 ## What is Game Server Services?

 > Game Server Services(GS2) is a backend server service (BaaS) specialized for mobile game development.